jakobtroidl/web-mlp/README.md

 Depending on your computing hardware, you can increase `batch_size` and `tile_size` .
 Tested on a MacBook Pro 2021 w/ Intel GPU, which supports up to `batch_size=800000` and `tile_size=32`.
 Check out [this website](https://webgpureport.org/) to view WebGPU limits for your own device.
 Also, [here's](https://github.com/jakobtroidl/webmlp-test) an example repository that uses `web-mlp`.

 ## PyTorch to WebMLP
 WebMLP is purely designed for model inference.
 That means you can't use it to train an MLP.
-We recommend training the MLP in PyTorch and exporting the model to work with WebMLP.
+We recommend training the MLP in PyTorch and exporting the model to JSON for WebMLP inference.
 Here, we describe how that process works.

 ### PyTorch export
 ```python